dennisreimann/website/src/articles/2017-01-03-improve-learning.md

 ## Make it actionable

 The first and foremost point to deal with this is to &#8203;<mark>**make all of these items actionable**</mark>. &#8203;
-This means to categorize and filter based on where and when you will actually apply the new knowledge.
+This means to categorize and filter based on where and when you will actually apply the desired knowledge.
-The major benefit: Your learning will be more effective and amplified by putting it into use.
+Major benefit: Your learning will be more effective and amplified by putting it into use.
 It feels like Captain Obvious talking here, but I fall into the trap of not doing it this way time and time again.

 How does it work?
-Think of it as a &#8203;<abbr title="Getting Things Done">GTD</abbr>&#8203; approach for the things you are interested in:
+Think of it as a &#8203;<abbr title="Getting Things Done">GTD</abbr>&#8203; approach for the things you are interested in: &#8203;
 <mark>Inbox Zero for your reading and watch lists.</mark> &#8203;
 Your milage may vary, but to give you an idea of how this looks in practice, here is what I am doing currently: